-The majority of our revenue (approximately 52% of first quarter of fiscal 2010 revenue) is derived from customers participating in the communications equipment end market.
-In addition, during fiscal year 2009, the Company participated in the China 3G telecommunications network build-out by selling products used by two large telecommunication equipment providers (one of which was supported through one of our distributors), which accounted for approximately 17% of our aggregate revenue during that period.
-For the first quarter of fiscal 2010, the same two large telecommunication equipment providers accounted for 13% of revenue.
+The majority of our revenue (approximately 50% of first six months of fiscal 2010 revenue) is derived from customers participating in the communications equipment end market.
+In addition, during fiscal year 2009, the Company participated in the China 3G telecommunications network build-out by selling products used by two large telecommunication equipment providers (one of which was supported through one of our distributors), which accounted for a combined 23% of our aggregate revenue during that period.
+This is primarily due to strength in the wireless segment of the communications end market.
+For the first six months of fiscal 2010, the same two large telecommunication equipment providers accounted for a combined 11% of revenue.
 In the past, a general weakening in demand for programmable logic products from customers in the communications end market has adversely affected our revenue.
 Any deterioration in the communication end market or reduction in capital spending to support this end market could lead to a reduction in demand for our products and could adversely affect our revenue and results of operations.